YOUR ULTIMATE GUIDE

 It’s pretty difficult to properly understand the use of all these techniques without seeing them in context, as these aren’t the kind of skills you can “revise” in a traditional sense.
 Our TMUA Paper 2 Guide goes into more detail about how you can tackle these questions effectively.
 However, practice is going to be the most important thing you can do to prepare.

-It’s good to take past papers in proper exam conditions, but you won’t get as much out of this until you’ve effectively revised your knowledge and skills in a more casual setting.
-Of course, the best way to mitigate this problem is with TMUA.Ninja, which provides you with 100’s of additional practice questions and an easy to use exam simulator, including worked solutions for every question included.
+It’s also good to take older past papers in proper exam conditions, but you won’t get as much out of this until you’ve effectively revised your knowledge and skills in a more casual setting.
+Of course, the best way to mitigate this problem is with TMUA.Ninja, which provides you with 100’s of additional practice questions and an easy-to-use exam simulator, including worked solutions for every question included.

 TMUA Paper 2 Practice Questions